BlueHarrier/IsleMetaverse/Tree/Common/Vector2/README.md

 Creates a new vector, result of adding each component individually.

+### `Number` angle()

+Returns the angle of the vector relative to `Vector2.RIGHT`, in radians.

 ### `Number` angleTo(`Vector2` position)

 Checks the angle of the original vector to another vector, considering they're positions, and not directions.
+The angle is returned in radians.

 ### `Number` angleWith(`Vector2` b)

-Compares the angle between two vectors.
+Returns the angle between the two vectors, in radians.

 ### `Vector2` ceil()